Rani Gaidinliu: Early life

-Gaidinliu was born on 26 January 1915 at Nungkao (or Longkao) village in the present-day Tousem sub-division of Tamenglong District, Manipur.
-She was from the Rongmei Naga tribe (also known as Kabui).
+Gaidinliu Pamei was born on 26 January 1915 at Nungkao (or Longkao) village in the present-day Tousem sub-division of Tamenglong District, Manipur to a Rongmei Naga family.
 She was the fifth of eight children, including six sisters and a younger brother, born to Lothonang Pamei and Kachaklenliu.
 The family belonged to the ruling clan of the village.
 She did not have a formal education due to the lack of schools in the area.